Quick Start

 nno whoamiStep 3 — Create a project

-./my-app/ - Registers a new Platform in the NNO Registry and returns your
+- Registers a new Platform in the Neutrino Registry and returns your

 pnpm devThe console shell starts at http://localhost:5173.